 Points of Order

 While tires can be an unpleasant cost, the safety that they purchase is irreplaceable.
-A vehicle’s safety and utility only increases when proper tire safety and maintenance is upheld.
+A vehicle’s safety and utility only increase when proper tire safety and maintenance is upheld.
 Consult the user manual for the vehicle, and ensure that air pressure and sidewalls are safe before beginning travels.

 Follow the Law